sravanisistla94/slate/source/index.html.md

-searchKey   | string   | key for searching a particular applicant from the results. filter[limit/skip]| number | it limits/skips the values. status      | string   | status of a particular applicant.
+searchKey   | string   | key for searching a particular applicant from the results. filter[limit/skip]| number | it limits/skips the values. status      | string   | status of a particular applicant. loyalty     | numeric  | This metric signifies the probability of a candidate to be working                             at the same position for the next one year without intention to                                change. performance |  numeric | This metric signifies the probability for the candidate to deserve                             an earlier than average promotion. twoWayMatch |  numeric |  This score signifies how similar is the candidate's profile when                               compared to employees at similar position in an organization. skillMatchCustom | numeric | This score signifies how close the candidate's resume matches                                  with job description.

 > The above command returns JSON structured like this:

 ```json